cauancardoso/cauancardoso.github.io/aboutme.md

 ### Professional History

 I have been working as a Short-Term Consultant at the World Bank Group since 2018.
-Before that, I worked for the Brazilian Institute of Economic Research between 2015 and 2018.
-Also, during my undergraduate years, I was an intern at the Center of Technologic Development of the UnB in 2012 and at the Youth Observatory of the UnB in 2013.
+Before that, I worked for the Brazilian Institute of Applied Economic Research (Ipea) between 2015 and 2018.
+Also, during my undergraduate years, I was an intern at the Center of Technologic Development of the UnB (CDT/UnB) in 2012 and at the Youth Observatory of the UnB (OJ/UnB) in 2013.

 ### Interests